l2beat/l2beat/packages/backend/discovery/shared-zk-stack/ethereum/diffHistory.md

 -        1730241371
       values.zeronetworkTenthBatchTS:
 -        1729719755
-+++ description: If non-zero, the third batch has been posted.
++++ description: If non-zero, the third batch has been posted (launch monitor).
 +++ severity: MEDIUM
-      values.Project__ThirdBatchTS:
+      values.abstractThirdBatchTS:
 +        0
-+++ description: If non-zero, the third batch has been posted.
++++ description: If non-zero, the third batch has been posted (launch monitor).
 +++ severity: MEDIUM
-      values.sophonThirdBatchTS:
-+        1729673999
-+++ description: If non-zero, the third batch has been posted.
-+++ severity: MEDIUM
-      values.zeronetworkThirdBatchTS:
+      values.grvtThirdBatchTS:
-+        1729683215
++        0
       fieldMeta.zeronetworkTenthBatchTS:
 -        {"severity":"MEDIUM","description":"If non-zero, the first batch has been posted."}
       fieldMeta.sophonTenthBatchTS:
 -        {"severity":"MEDIUM","description":"If non-zero, the first batch has been posted."}
-      fieldMeta.zeronetworkThirdBatchTS:
-+        {"severity":"MEDIUM","description":"If non-zero, the third batch has been posted."}
-      fieldMeta.sophonThirdBatchTS:
+      fieldMeta.abstractThirdBatchTS:
-+        {"severity":"MEDIUM","description":"If non-zero, the third batch has been posted."}
++        {"severity":"MEDIUM","description":"If non-zero, the third batch has been posted (launch monitor)."}
-      fieldMeta.Project__ThirdBatchTS:
+      fieldMeta.grvtThirdBatchTS:
-+        {"severity":"MEDIUM","description":"If non-zero, the third batch has been posted."}
++        {"severity":"MEDIUM","description":"If non-zero, the third batch has been posted (launch monitor)."}
     }
 ```